Making the Most of the First 10 Days of Ramadan

 A mercy to our body

 Fasting is a mercy to our body.
 With such easy access to food—especially foods produced more for taste and convenience than nourishment—it’s easy for us to overload our bodies in ways that harm their function.
-Fasting cleans out our bodies and gives them a chance to rest and reset.
+Fasting is a form of self-discipline cleans out our bodies and gives them a chance to rest and reset.

-According to the National Institutes of Health, fasting “flips a metabolic switch” and boosts our bodies’ performance in a wide range of ways, ultimately slowing the progression of diseases, slowing aging, and even improving brain function.
+According to the National Institutes of Health, fasting “flips a metabolic switch” and boosts the body’s performance in a wide range of ways, ultimately slowing the progression of diseases, slowing aging, and even improving brain function.
 Amazing!

 A mercy to others

-Fasting is also a mercy to those around us.
+Fasting is also a mercy to those around us, starting with our family members.
 Less energy often means being slower to anger.
-For those who don’t naturally enjoy that benefit, hadiths teach us that regaining control of what is going into our mouths also goes along with heightened awareness of what is coming out of it.
+Numerous hadiths teach us that regaining control of what is going into our mouths also goes along with heightened awareness of what is coming out of it.

 The Prophet Muhammad (SAW) said: “If any one of you is fasting, let him not utter obscenities or act in an ignorant manner, and if anyone insults him or wants to fight him, let him say, ‘I am fasting.’”
 (Bukhari and Muslim)